Sue Nicholls Registered Counsellor MBACP

 I do offer a concessionary rate for student counsellors.

-I have rooms available in Exeter and Newton Abbot and can see clients on most days or evenings
+I have rooms available in Newton Abbot and can see clients on most days or evenings

 If you call and I am unable to reply please leave a message, send a text or drop me an e-mail and I will respond as soon as possible.